asdt560/book-list/README.md

 ### Key Features <a name="key-features"></a>

 - **Main page:** user may browse through pages of books.
 - **Detail:** shows information about selected book.
+Can quickly search for other books from the same author or with similar themes.
 Has links for book download in a variety of formats.
 - **Search** user may search for books according to multiple search criteria.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>